KeYProject/key-docs/docs/devel/Gradle.md

 ![](https://docs.gradle.org/current/userguide/img/javaPluginTasks.png)

-You should aware of the task dependency if you write custom task.
-Otherwise you task is executed at incorrect order.
+You should be aware of the task dependency if you write a custom task.
+Otherwise your task is executed in an incorrect order.

 Every source set (`main` and `test`) has its own dependencies, e.g. jar files or projects.
 Also, we distinguish between compile (`implementation`) and runtime.